 While the mounts themselves are fairly affordable, they can be pricy to install.
 This is because the solar installer must climb up on the roof and attach them without disturbing the existing roofing.
 It’s a delicate and sometimes dangerous procedure that’s more time consuming than installing panels on pole or ground mounts.
 While roof mounts are out of the way of the yard, they typically end up costing more than other types of mounts after the installation is complete.

 When choosing the size of solar panel mounts you want to use, it’s important to think of your current needs and potential future needs.
 A smaller mount system is undoubtedly more affordable than a large mount system.
 But that doesn’t mean getting the smaller system to accommodate your current panel figure is necessarily the best way to go.

 If you believe there is a good chance you’ll want to expand the size of your solar array in the future, it makes sense to get a larger mount rather than a smaller one.
 Getting a mount that’s built to hold eight panels is much more affordable than getting two mounts designed to hold four panels each.
 In this case, it pays quite well to plan ahead.

-Solar Panel Mount Installation Permits
+Permits for Solar Panel Mount Installations